 Guacamole in the food processor

-This post will show you how to make delicious homemade guacamole in your food processor in your own kitchen.
+This post shows you how to make delicious food processor guacamole in your own kitchen.
 This is a super easy recipe that can be made in any food processor that can chop and mix all the ingredients together.

 Of course, store-bought guacamole is never quite as good as the stuff you get in restaurants.
 This is because storebought guacamole often contains preservatives and other things that you may not particularly want in your diet.
 Also they never quite taste the same.